 Sports Medicine deals with the prevention, diagnosis, and treatment of injuries that occur to athletes and teams.

-An orthopaedic surgery residency is a five-year training pathway that involves sports medicine and surgical services.
-Dr. Morton provides both nonsurgical and operative treatments.
+An orthopedic surgery residency is a five-year training pathway that involves sports medicine and surgical services.
+Dr. Morton provides both non-surgical and operative treatments.
 The appropriate treatment will be provided for your injury to give you the best ability to return to an active lifestyle.

 Dr. Morton uses minimally invasive arthroscopic techniques through small incisions.
 These smaller incisions minimize injury to your soft tissue.
 His goal is focused on joint preservation and prevention of arthritis down the road.